cypress-io/cypress/packages/desktop-gui/README.md

 ## Install

-The driver's dependencies can be installed with:
+The Desktop GUI's dependencies can be installed with:

 ```bash
 cd packages/desktop-gui